joeappleton18/com-1028-labs/part-2.md

 ### Exercise 1.1: Cloning the Repository

+Note: The starting repository is the solution to the previous lab.
+If you have not completed the previous lab, and are happy with it, you don't need to clone this repository.
+You can use your own code.

 1. Open a terminal window.

 2. Navigate to the directory where you want the project to be located.